Judge halts plan to change union dues collections in Alaska

 While Superior Court Judge Gregory Miller in a written order stated he was only ruling on a union’s request to temporarily block the proposal, he said the state’s new policy is “unsupported by applicable case law.”

-Dunleavy, a Republican, recently signed an order calling for new procedures to allow state employees to opt in or out of paying dues and fees.
-That followed a finding by state Attorney General Kevin Clarkson that the state is not fully compliant with a U.S. Supreme Court decision.
+Dunleavy, a Republican, signed an order calling for new procedures to allow state employees to opt in or out of paying dues and fees.
+State Attorney General Kevin Clarkson had previously opined that the state is not fully compliant with a U.S. Supreme Court decision.

+Department of Law spokeswoman Cori Mills says Clarkson stands behind his opinion and the state will continue pursuing the case to get a final resolution.